 Hashtag Games Were Once Powerful

 Now there are way too many to count, and way too many to keep track of.
-Anyone and everyone is creating them left and right, so they have become almost meaningless.
+Everyone is creating them left and right, so they have become almost meaningless.
 Perhaps this sounds a little harsh, but this is just reality.

 Are Hashtag Games Worthwhile Today?

-Ok….let’s take it apart.
+Let’s take it apart.
 Let’s assume you gather together a very nice group of like-minded decor accounts and you decide to create a hashtag together.
-You put a lot of time and effort into creating a hashtag game!
+You put a lot of time and effort into creating a hashtag game.

 - picking the right group of people